sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 5**

 To avoid the flakiness, a developer could have mocked the random function.
-It does not make sense, the test is about testing the generator and its homogeneity; if we mock, the test looses its purposes.
+It does not make sense, the test is about testing the generator and its homogeneity; if we mock, the test loses its purposes.